syncfusion-content/fileformat-docs/File-Formats/PDF/Open-and-Save-PDF-file-in-C-Sharp-VB-NET.md

 {
 //Secured PDF document password is invalid or opened without a password.
 }
-//Save the document.
+//Save a document.
 document.Save("Output.pdf");
-//Close the document.
+//Close a document.
 document.Close(true);

 {% endhighlight %}